 YouTube offers numerous avenues for generating income from your videos.
 The most direct way to monetize your YouTube channel is through AdSense, but you can also generate revenue through sponsorships, merch sales, affiliate linking, fan funding, and other sources.
 While it’s difficult to estimate exactly how much you can earn from YouTube ad revenue due to all the various factors that impact revenue, it’s fair to say that the sky’s the limit.
 But you must produce excellent content.

 Once you’ve created your video, you can upload it directly to YouTube.
 You don’t need to download the video to your computer and then re-upload it to YouTube.
 Instead, you can host your videos on ScreenPal’s cloud and upload them to YouTube directly, saving considerable time, energy, and hard drive space!
-In addition to YouTube, you can also upload the videos (or snippets of the video) to Facebook, Google Drive, and other platforms.
+In addition to YouTube, you can also upload the videos (or snippets of the video) to Facebook, Google Drive, Vimeo, and other platforms.